marcolaux/razer-stealth-late-2017-kblrefresh-linux/README.md

 ## install Kernel 4.15+ (RC6 at least)
 in combination with the boot parameter i915.edp_vswing=2 and kernel 4.15 the flicker is gone and I haven't seen one flicker since (after a week of work and after that).

-4.15 RC6 fixes the touchpad jittering
+4.15 RC6 reduces the touchpad jittering (in Xorg it's practicable but not on Wayland because of the higher sensivity with HiDPI displays)

 ## install Kaby Lake firmware
 https://01.org/linuxgraphics/downloads/firmware